mrc-ide/variantstring/README.md

 - **variant strings** contain position information (gene and codon) along with corresponding amino acids.
 - **position strings** are a stripped down version of a variant string, containing just the position information but no amino acids.

-Variant strings are useful when obtaining the numerator in a prevalence calculation, and the corresponding position string is useful when obtaining the denominator.
+Variant strings are useful when obtaining the numerator in a prevalence calculation.
+The corresponding position string is useful when obtaining the denominator.

-This package contains functions to...
+This package contains functions that...

 - Check for a valid variant string.
 - Check for a valid position string.